-For a range of reasons, grant and contract budgeting and management is inherently tough for academic institutions.
+Grant budgeting and management is inherently tough for academic institutions.
 For starters, there is not a lot of consistency.
 Grants and contracts come from a wide spectrum of public and private sources, including large corporations, nonprofit organizations, and the federal government.
 The amounts, durations, parameters, and guidelines of the projects also vary dramatically.
-To top it off, a project can begin any day of the year, making attempts to get a clear big-picture view of the year’s ever-moving research activity extremely difficult.
+To top it off, a project can begin any day of the year, making attempts to get a clear big-picture view of the year’s ever-moving grant activity extremely challenging.

 The College of Engineering at the University of Arizona has found a fix to those challenges.
 Implementing cloud software for budgeting, forecasting, and reporting, the college developed a powerful system that improves productivity and delivers increased visibility for decision-making across its complex portfolio of grants, contracts, and project periods.
 The approach could serve as a best practice model for other academic institutions facing similar challenges.

 - High degree of competition for winning grants

 - Grant and contract budgeting and management is inherently difficult

 - Time-consuming manual data entry and shadow bookkeeping

 - 80% reduction in grant accountant workflow processes